 You are reading

-Expert Advice: How to Throw an Impromptu Summer Dinner Party
+Expert Advice: 5 Tips for an Impromptu Summer Dinner Party

 Search

-Expert Advice: How to Throw an Impromptu Summer Dinner Party
+Expert Advice: 5 Tips for an Impromptu Summer Dinner Party

 July 27, 2021

-There’s something about summer that invites spontaneity: one last quick dip in the lake before dinner, an afternoon drive to nowhere in particular, spur-of-the-moment dinners taken outside in the garden.
+There’s something about summer that invites spontaneity: one last dip in the lake before dinner, an afternoon drive to nowhere in particular, spur-of-the-moment dinners outside in the garden.
 Some of the most memorable summer evenings start out this way: an impromptu dinner party, just because it’s too beautiful to call it a night.
-(Or because company drops by unexpectedly.)
+Or, sometimes, because company drops by unexpectedly.

 1. Keep essentials on hand.

-To be ready on a moment’s notice—or, so that you can invite the gang over straight from the beach and avoid a stop at the grocery store—keep a few essentials on hand.
+To be ready on a moment’s notice—so that you can invite the gang over straight from the beach—keep a few essentials on hand.
 An instant dinner?
 “Pasta, anchovies, tomato paste, lemons, walnuts,” Donenfeld says, almost all of which you can keep stocked in the pantry.
-“Finish with a simple salad: Bibb lettuce, mustard, honey, olive oil, lemon, raisins.”
+“Finish with a simple salad: bibb lettuce, mustard, honey, olive oil, lemon, raisins.”
 As for the bar, keep it stocked with the basics: “tequila, gin, vermouth, Pellegrino equals tequila and soda, gin martinis, and sparkling water.”

 2. Shop the house.